-B1 buys goods from A1 in Member State A. B1 sells these goods to B2 in Member State B. The goods go direct from A1 to B2.
+In Member State A, B1 buys goods from A1.
+In Member State B, B1 sells these goods to B2.
+The goods go directly from A1 to B2.

 In this case there is an Intrastat declaration for the movement A1-B2: A1 in Member State A has to declare dispatch with Member State of destination B, B1 in Member State B has to declare arrival with Member State of origin A, while B2 in Member State B has nothing to declare